0xmoei/Airchain-testnet/README.md

 /bin/bash ./scripts/local-keys.sh
 ```

-## Change the ports
+## Change Ports
-> if you are running other nodes in your system, they might conflict
->
-> it's better to change the port
+> No need to change anything in the commands, as I am just teaching you what's happening with the commands

-* we set the variable G_PORT to a favorite nubmer like
+* we set the variable G_PORT to a favorite number like 17 with these commands
 ```console
 echo "export G_PORT="17"" >> $HOME/.bash_profile
 source $HOME/.bash_profile
 ```
-* Replace 17 with the first of the ports in app.toml
+* We replace 17 with the first of the ports in app.toml with this command
 ```console
 sed -i.bak -e "s%:1317%:${G_PORT}317%g;
 s%:8080%:${G_PORT}080%g;